opencog/atomspace/opencog/query/README.md

 we've glossed over the idea that truth values could be queryable, or that truth values would need to have some minimum/maximum value, or that atom types could be queryable.
-Also, the representation of RelEx expressions in OpenCog is considerably more complicated than the above.
+Also, the representation of RelEx expressions in Atomese is considerably more complicated than the above.

 To overcome these difficulties, it is strongly suggested (would make sense) to create the actual query language from within the scheme